Is AliExpress Safe? The Answer Might Surprise You

 Check seller’s guarantees

-Out of date software is the access point of a high percentage of malware infections, so you really do not want to skip updates, especially when it comes to browsers and online shopping.
+Out-of-date software is the access point of a high percentage of malware infections, so you really do not want to skip updates, especially when it comes to browsers and online shopping.
 An updated browser will help secure the cookies and cache and prevent data leakage.
-For home use, you can try our Thor Premium Home, which brings next-gen threat prevention of the most advanced malware, ransomware and phishing threats, automatically updates your apps, closing security holes in your system and installs your favourite software securely and conveniently.
-For your corporate needs, you can benefit both of a patching solution and a powerful antivirus if you choose our Endpoint Security Suite.
-Its X-Ploit Resilience component will automatically install updates based on your configured policies, without the need for manual input, as soon as 3rd party vendors release new patches.
-The antivirus offers signature-based code scanning to monitor the activity of your organization’s files in order to protect your endpoints against malware, ransomware, APTs and other types of threats.
+For home use, you can try our Heimdal™ Premium Security Home, which brings next-gen threat prevention of the most advanced malware, ransomware, and phishing threats, automatically update your apps, closing security holes in your system, and installs your favorite software securely and conveniently.
+For your corporate needs, you can benefit both from a patching solution and a powerful antivirus if you choose our Endpoint Security Suite.
+Its Heimdal™ Patch & Asset Management component will automatically install updates based on your configured policies, without the need for manual input, as soon as 3rd party vendors release new patches.
+The antivirus offers signature-based code scanning to monitor the activity of your organization’s files in order to protect your endpoints against malware, ransomware, APTs, and other types of threats.
 You can perform file scans in real-time, as a permanently active process, or you can run scheduled or on-demand scans for your endpoints to detect any suspicious activity.
-Simple standalone security solutions are no longer enough.

 HEIMDAL™ ENDPOINT PREVENTION